 Hannah Matthews, Events Co-ordinator at P&O Cruises said: “When I took part in the Isle of Wight Challenge last year, it was to give something back to Macmillan for the support their nurses provided to my Nan when she was unwell with cancer.
 To know that taking on the trek and undergoing all the training that went with it, has helped contribute to such an incredible amount is absolutely brilliant.
 I feel really proud to have been involved with the partnership.”

-Passengers have also jumped on board with supporting the partnership, with children taking part in Macmillan’s Dress up and Dance events and by making generous auction bids for unique keepsakes such as sighed navigational charts.
-A number of cruises have also been kindly donated as prizes for Macmillan’s prestigious social events, raffles and lottery and Strictly Come Dancing judge Craig Revel-Horwood, has helped to promote The World’s Biggest Coffee Morning.
+Passengers have also jumped on board with supporting the partnership, with children taking part in Macmillan’s Dress up and Dance events and by making generous auction bids for unique keepsakes such as signed navigational charts.
+A number of cruises have also been kindly donated as prizes for Macmillan’s prestigious social events, raffles and lottery and Strictly Come Dancing judge Craig Revel-Horwood, has helped to promote World’s Biggest Coffee Morning.

 Partnership Manager at Macmillan, Rachel Gascoigne said: ‘We’re delighted that P&O Cruises is raising vital funds and awareness of Macmillan amongst staff and passengers.
-For most of us, cancer will be the toughest fight we ever face, but by working with us, P&O Cruises are helping us to ensure that no one has to face cancer alone.”
+For most of us, cancer will be the toughest fight we ever face, but by working with us, P&O Cruises is helping us to ensure that no one has to face cancer alone.”